Tour of the Matterhorn

 • Carefully Selected IFMGA Guides

-• Trendy, Comfortable Hotel in Zermatt
+• 2 Nights in a Trendy, Comfortable Hotel in Zermatt

 • Mountain Hut Accommodation on Climbing Days